-Representative (USTR) in February 2005, at which time it was also placed on the Commission's Internet website (www.usitc.gov).
-It was anticipated that further information may be developed, particularly during the course of discussions at the World Trade Organization (WTO) in connection with the modification of schedules of concessions, in which case it may be necessary to reconsider the derivation of certain tariff rates and possibly to address other issues under negotiation.
-Accordingly, the
+The Commission's preliminary report is also being placed on the Commission's Internet website (www.usitc.gov).
+It is anticipated that further information may be developed, particularly during the course of discussions at the World Trade Organization (WTO) in connection with the modification of schedules of concessions, in which case it may be necessary to reconsider the derivation of certain tariff rates and possibly to address other issues under negotiation.
+Accordingly, the Commission's investigation will remain open as necessary to address any such matters in order to complete the record.
+All of the proposed amendments to date are set out in appendix B to this report.